strumwolf/delete-deployment-environment/README.md

           onlyRemoveDeployments: true
 ```

-### Deactivates and removes deployment ref of a given environment
+### Deactivates and removes a deployment ref of a given environment

 The example below will be triggered on a delete event.

 - ✔️ Deactivates deployment
 - ✔️ Removes from deployments tab
-- ✔️ Removes deployments ref
+- ✔️ Removes only a deployment ref
 - ❌ Removes from environment tab in settings

 ```yaml